moonycoin/moony/docs/complete-documentation.md

 [View Important Disclaimer](#disclaimer)
 :::

-# Complete Documentation
+# Moony Documentation

-Moony is a decentralized digital asset, deployed as a fixed-supply token on the Solana blockchain, designed to facilitate permissionless payments without intermediaries.
+Moony is a decentralized digital asset deployed as a fixed-supply token on the Solana blockchain.
+It is designed to facilitate permissionless payments without intermediaries.
 All issuance is governed by an immutable smart contract that eliminates discretionary control and enables open participation in internet capital markets.

 ::: tip 🚀 Smart Contract Addresses